-In my Interaction Design classes at Miami University I have my students start their adventure in HTML by producing the de-factor first page: “Hello World!”
+In my Interaction Design classes at Miami University, I have my students start their adventure in HTML by producing the de-facto first page: “Hello World!”
 It only seems fitting then that the first page at Design Workbench is named the same thing.
-By now, you have probably read the description of this site, but in case you haven’t here it is:
+By now, you have probably read the description of this site, but in case you haven’t, here it is:

 Design Workbench is a network of websites where designers in research, education, and practice focus on human problems and make, share, and discuss discoveries.

 So you may be asking… “why on Earth does this thing exist?” or “what would prompt someone to spend time making such a thing?”

 I’m glad you asked.

 Design Workbench was shaped by conversations and interactions that took place at three Graphic Design Educator conferences: Connecting Dots, an AIGA (American Institute of Graphic Arts) Design Educators Community conference on connecting design research, education, and practice, Pica 2014, a GDC (Graphic Designers of Canada) conference on pioneering the future of design education, and New Ventures: Intersections in Design Education, an AIGA Design Educators Community conference focused on where and how design education and educators are expanding the discipline.
 The discussions I had revealed a few things that stuck with me:

 - Outside of the world of design, it can be unclear what design is and what designers are doing with regard to societal issues.